 Utah Child Pornography Possession Lawyer

-Potential Outcomes of a Child Pornography Possession Case in Utah
+Penalties for the Possession of Child Pornography in Utah

 Possession of child pornography is a second-degree felony in Utah.
 Felonies are very serious crimes that are often punished with very harsh sentences.
 For a felony of the second degree, a judge may sentence you to a prison term of no less than 1 year but no longer than 15 years.
 The exact length of your sentence will be influenced by the unique circumstances surrounding your case, but it will likely fall somewhere within this range.

 It is very common for people charged with possession of child pornography to be charged with multiple counts of possession.
 Under the law of Utah, a separate offense is charged for each minor depicted in an article of child pornography.
 This means that if you possess one video showing multiple children involved in a sexual act, you will be charged for each child in the video.
 If there are three children, you will face three separate charges.
 Similarly, you will be charged separately for each time the same minor is depicted in different articles of pornography.
 For example, if you have three videos of child pornography, but each video shows the same child, you will be charged three times rather than only once, even though only one child is involved.

 If you are facing multiple charges for possession of child pornography, please reach out to our Utah child pornography possession attorney.
 We can work to reduce the number of charges and hopefully lower your sentence.

 What Can Happen After You Are Charged with Possession of Child Pornography in Utah

 Before you are formally charged, you will be arrested by the police and held at your local police department or jail.
 You will soon have a hearing at which you are formally arraigned and bail is determined.
 Defendants charged with possession of child pornography are entitled to bail.
 However, the nature of the charges will not make a judge feel forgiving toward your circumstance.
 Be prepared to confront a very high bail.